dojo/docs/dijit/layout/StackContainer.rst

 Programmatic example
 --------------------

-Here's an example of a programatically created StackContainer, and associated StackController:
+Here's an example of a programmatically created StackContainer, and associated StackController:

 .. code-example ::